 (Camper) Design Vibes: Beach-Worthy Boho RV Renovation

-In case you missed it, we recently started a new design vibes series where we highlight renovated campers (and other inspiring spaces) every Friday!
+We recently started a new design vibes series where we highlight renovated campers (and other inspiring spaces) every Friday!
 Our goal is to share how others have reimagined their homes, in hopes of inspiring you to create a space you love, regardless of the square footage.

 This week we’re visiting the home of Hylin and Pat, the duo behind Gypsy and a Pirate who share their tiny home with Ruckus, the Airedale Terrier and Batman the English Bulldog.